tkhoa2711/twitter-hate-speech/README.md

 We have two Docker Images:
 * ```app```: Our Flask Application
 * ```postgres```: Postgres Database<br>

+## System Requirements
+- Python 3.6 or later

 ## Setup
 First, clone the repo: